pletfix/docs/en/models.md

 - Primary keys:    By default, the model will use an integer column named `id` as the table's primary key.
 - Table Column:    Underscores separating words (snake_case, e.g. `created_at`).
 - Model Attribute: Like the bounded table column (snake_case, e.g. `created_at`).
-- N:M Relationship Table: Singular with an underscore separated table names, alphabetical ordered (e.g. `role_user`)
+- N:M Join Table:  Singular with an underscore separated table names, alphabetical ordered (e.g. `role_user`)

 <a name="general-settings"></a>
 ### General Settings